khanaleema/Next.js_Blog_Web/content/next.js-blog.md

 image: /next.js.jpg
 ---

-Welcome to this comprehensive C programming tutorial!
-Whether you're a complete beginner or looking to deepen your understanding of C, this guide will take you through the fundamentals and introduce advanced concepts as you progress.
+Welcome to this comprehensive Next.js programming tutorial!
+Whether you're a complete beginner or looking to deepen your understanding of Next.js, this guide will take you through the fundamentals and introduce advanced concepts as you progress.

 ## Table of Contents